 Britta's advice is simple and solid.

-"Find a mentor, find your community/tribe, build your support network!"
+"Find a mentor, find your community/tribe, and build your support network!"

 And her advice if you lack specific skills?